Best diving in Thailand - top 8 - Bluewater Dive Travel

 How to Dive Thailand

 Liveaboards are available to explore the Andaman Sea and Similan Islands and reach dive sites you otherwise can't reach.
 Thus, liveaboard diving would be the best option for getting the most out of diving in Thailand.
-Otherwise, there are also dive resorts available around Thailand.
-The best resort destinations are Phuket, Phi Phi Islands, and Khao Lak.
+There are also dive resorts available around Thailand and plenty of standalone dive operators.
+Phuket, Phi Phi Islands, and Khao Lak are the best resort destinations.
+Don't expect local dive guides; unlike Indonesia and the Philippines, Thailand's dive scene is often run by expats, with locals working as support staff and boat crew.

 Best Time to Dive

 Within the Gulf of Thailand, diving is available almost year-round.
-November is the beginning of the monsoon season in which visibility drops and heavy rainstorms can occur but by the mid/end of December things typically have gone back to normal.
+November is the beginning of the monsoon season in which visibility drops and heavy rainstorms can occur, but by the end of December things typically have gone back to normal.
 On the Andaman side, dive times are more limited.
-Some areas are only available to dive parts of the year (like the Similians and Koh Lanta).
-In general October - April is the best time to dive the Andaman Sea.
+Some areas are only available to dive parts of the year (like the Similans and Koh Lanta).
+In general, October to April is the best time to dive into the Andaman Sea.

 Topside & Non-Diving Activities